joshuanatanielnm/joshuanatanielnm/README.md

 - Node
 - and the broader JS ecosystem

-My current passion and interests revolve around Web3 and Artificial Technology.
+My current passion and interests revolve around Web3 and Artificial Intelligence.